It was 3am. The rain, which had set in for most of the previous day, had finally stopped.

 “We’re working on that.”

 Wallace sighed.
 I hate mysteries.
-He studied York across the table, who seemed as much at a loss too; his shoulders were slumped and his eyes red and puffy.
+He studied York, who seemed as much at a loss too; his shoulders were slumped and his eyes red and puffy.

 “So what’s next?”
 Wallace prompted.